-The statement of net position presents information on all of the City of Fort Walton Beach's assets, deferred outflows, liabilities, and deferred inflows, with the difference between them reported as net position.
+The statement of net position presents information on all of the City of Fort Walton Beach's assets and liabilities, with the difference between the two reported as net position.
 This statement combines and consolidates the governmental funds' current financial resources (short-term available resources) with capital assets and long-term obligations.
 Over time, increases or decreases in net position may serve as a useful indicator of the financial position of the City of Fort Walton Beach.